paulgeneres/vagrant-box-ubuntu-desktop-focal/README.md

   5. Hard disk:
      1. Create a virtual hard disk now
      2. VDI
-     3. Dinamically allocated
+     3. Dynamically allocated
      4. 50 Gb
   6. Open the settings of the VM > Display > Increase video memory to 128 MB (for some reason with the default video memory the keyboard doesn't get captured by the guest)
-  7. Start the new VM: Doble click on the newly created with the name given above
+  7. Start the new VM: Double click on the newly created with the name given above
   8. Select the image downloaded from Ubuntu
 * _Guest_: Install Ubuntu in a VirtualBox VM, including the guest additions:
   1. Select _Install Ubuntu_